 Pre-Arrival Information Form

-Please complete the Vermont Pre-Arrival Form by June 1.
+Please complete the New Mexico Pre-Arrival Information Form by May 15.

-The Bread Loaf office handles academic, employment, and student life issues, schedules appointments with the dean and directors, and assists in other ways as needed.
-Students should feel free to stop by and introduce themselves; the staff is always happy to assist.
+The Bread Loaf office handles academic, employment, and student life issues; schedules appointments with the director; helps with photocopying and assists in other ways as needed.
+Students should feel free to stop by the office - the staff is always happy to assist and answer questions.

 |Ambulance, Police, or Fire Department||911|

 |Campus Security||ext.
 “0” or 984-6025|